chef-boneyard/chef-reference/docs/scenario-custom-policies.md

 ## Initialize the Cluster

-While we have a `rake` task that will handle updating the policies, pushing them to the server, and initializing the cluster, we need to use our custom configuration with the `chef provision` command.
-Do that with:
+Use the `chef provision` command with the `-o` option to select the custom SSH key we used earlier and the `chef-reference` cookbook's provisioning cookbook.
+Assuming it is cloned in `~/dev/cookbooks/chef-reference/provision`:

 ```
-chef provision --no-policy --recipe cluster -c .chef/knife.rb
+chef provision --no-policy --recipe cluster \
+  --cookbook ~/dev/cookbooks/chef-reference/provision \
+  -o keyname=chef-2015-10
 ```

 This will take approximately 40 minutes because each node will install the omnibus packages for the various server products, and run the reconfigure step for each.

 ### Checkpoint

-See the final Checkpoint section in [scenario-aws.md](./scenario-aws.md).
+See the final Checkpoint section in the [AWS scenario](./scenario-aws.md).